Intermarried Jews in the Holocaust

-Jews who were married to non-Jews had a greater chance of surviving the Holocaust.
-In Germany, Jews in "privileged mixed marriages" were exempt from some anti-Jewish laws.
-All intermarried Jews in Greater Germany were generally exempted from deportation during the Holocaust until early 1945, which enabled 90 percent to survive.
-However, they faced strong pressure from Nazi authorities to divorce, which would end the protection for the Jewish partner.
-A famous event is the 1943 Rosenstrasse protest, in which non-Jewish women protested in Berlin after their Jewish husbands were arrested.
-It is unclear whether this action prevented the deportation of their husbands.
+During the Holocaust, the German government was more lenient with Jews who were married to non-Jews.
+Generally, Jewish spouses in "privileged mixed marriages" were partially exempted from anti-Jewish legislation, and, until early 1945, were largely spared from being deported to ghettos, concentration camps, or extermination camps.
+The Nuremberg Laws, which forbade Germans from intermarrying with Jews, did not dissolve the marriages of existing German–Jewish couples, though they still came under immense pressure from the Nazi Party, which urged them to divorce in order to end the Jewish partner's legal protection.
+With a survival rate greatly exceeding that of other Jews, over 90% of intermarried Jews in Germany and German-occupied Europe were able to avoid being murdered by the Nazis during World War II.

 Effects

 Ban on intermarriage

 The 1935 Nuremberg Laws banned marriage between Jews and those of "German blood".
 Existing marriages were not dissolved.
 In the Protectorate of Bohemia and Moravia, marriages between Jews and Germans were banned upon the German invasion in March 1939, but it was possible for Jews and ethnic Czechs to marry until March 1942.